UK Stocks-Factors to watch on Nov 12

-Nov 12 - Britain's FTSE 100 .FTSE index is seen opening 62 points lower at 6,320 on Thursday, according to financial bookmakers.
+Nov 12 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 62 points lower at 6,320 on Thursday, according to financial bookmakers, with futures down 0.79% ahead of cash market open.

-* UK HOUSING: The boom in Britain's housing market carried on into October as a gauge of house price growth struck a new 21-year high, but next year looks set to be much quieter, a survey showed.
+* ITV: ITV ITV.L said it expected total advertising revenue to be up in the fourth quarter year on year after it rebounded from the pandemic lows.

-* COVID-19: Conservative lawmakers have set up a new group to fight what they call a cycle of lockdowns to curb the spread of the novel coronavirus.
+* PREMIER OIL: Premier Oil PMO.L reduced its 2020 production outlook to 61,000-64,000 barrels of oil equivalent per day due to problems at its Catcher field and plans to issue a prospectus in December for its planned merger with bigger rival Chrysaor.

 * GOLD: Gold prices edged higher, after dropping over 1% in the previous session, as concerns over the economic fallout from surging COVID-19 cases outweighed positive vaccine news.